Robert Dick (flutist): Career

 In May 1992, he moved to Switzerland for ten years, continuing his career as a composer-performer.
-He returned to the US in 2002, as Visiting Assistant Professor of Flute at the University of Iowa.
+He returned to the US in 2002, as Visiting assistant professor of Flute at the University of Iowa.
 In July 2003, he returned to New York City.
 Since July 2013, Dick has been dividing his time between New York City and Kassel, Germany, where his children Sebastian (born 2006) and Leonie (born 2008) live with their mother, composer-pianist Ursel Schlicht.

 Dick's recitals today primarily consist of his compositions and improvisations, occasionally incorporating the influences of Paul Hindemith, Georg Philipp Telemann and Jimi Hendrix into his repertoire.

 As an instructor, Dick created a method and practice of teaching for flutists that he documented in his books: Tone Development through Extended Techniques, and Circular Breathing for the Flutist and the two volumes of FLYING LESSONS: Six Contemporary Concert Etudes.
 He teaches masters classes at hundreds of international universities.

-Dick is the inventor of the Glissando Headjoint®, a telescoping flute mouthpiece which allows the flutist to slide and extend notes.
+Dick is the inventor of the Glissando Headjoint, a trademarked telescoping flute mouthpiece which allows the flutist to slide and extend notes.

 As a composer, Dick's work has been recognized by a Koussevitzky Foundation Commission, a Guggenheim Fellowship and two NEA Composers Fellowships, among many grants and commissions.
 Dick has composed a new work for the National Flute Association Young Artist Competition.
 He has recorded over 20 albums and appeared as a guest on many other recordings.